By Marika Sboros

 Robust evidence for that is available.
-Britain’s NHS (National Health Service) GP Dr David Unwin has been using low-carb diets successfully for some years now to treat diabetic patients.
+Britain’s NHS (National Health Service) GP Dr David Unwin has been using low-carb diets successfully to treat diabetic patients.
 He says that “telling diabetics to eat carbs moderately just leaves them moderately poisoned.”

-On Twitter, US psychiatrist and low-carb advocate Dr Georgia Ede has called The Lancet study “epidemi-illogical”.
-Studies of this type show a “complete disregard for mechanistic plausibility”, she says.
+On Twitter, US psychiatrist and low-carb advocate Dr Georgia Ede says that the new study demonstrates “complete disregard for mechanistic plausibility”, she says.
 That’s often to the point of “flying in the face of evolution, biochemistry, physiology, botany and common sense”.

 She also noted that the researchers did not include or reference the questionnaire used in the ARIC study as a source of their data.

 Bulldog investigative reporter US science writer Nina Teicholz has found and made available the questionnaire available.
 Teicholz is author of The Big Fat Surprise, Why Butter, Meat, and Cheese Belong in a Healthy Diet.
 It’s a seminal work that many say has changed the face of nutrition science and evidence forever.

 Former editor of The BMJ, Dr Richard Smith said that Teicholz did “a remarkable job in analysing the weak science, strong personalities and vested interests in political expediency” that have characterised nutrition science.

 Critics say those elements are at work in The Lancet study.